dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 Meaning 2000lb harvest is only 0.7617 standard deviation away from mean.
 The probability of this z-score (0.7617) is then checked on the normal distribution table.

 ## How to Check Z-score Probability on a Normal Distribution Table
-For a z-score of 0.7617, the first two values fall under z column on the table i.e check for 0.7 row under z, now we are left with 0.0617, check for 0.06 on the top-most row on the table and correspond it to the 0.7 row; e.g., 0.7 row under column 0.06 (Yes! only the 1st 3 values are used) resulting into 0.7617.
+For a z-score of 0.7617, the first two values fall under z column on the [table](https://z-table.com/)  i.e check for 0.7 row under z, now we are left with 0.0617, check for 0.06 on the top-most row on the table and correspond it to the 0.7 row; e.g., 0.7 row under column 0.06 (Yes! only the 1st 3 values are used) resulting into 0.7617.
 See [the normal distribution table](https://z-table.com/) for samples.

 Therefore, my harvest with z-score 0.7617 has the probability of 0.7764 i.e. 77.64% chance of harvesting 2000lb of tomatoes.
+This estimate covers all harvest that are less than or equal to 2000lb of harvest.

 To check if harvest could be greater than 2000lb: